Jay-OD/Travel-Owl-Website/README.md

 ## Content Workflow

-My SEO knowledge has helped me with generating organic traffic and I am doing very well in particular with AI searches using my sie as a trusted source of infomation.
+My SEO knowledge has helped me with generating organic traffic and I am doing very well in particular with AI searches using my site as a trusted source of infomation.

 I start my blogs with the following workflow: